desura/Desurium/README.md

 Update
 ==================

-Desurium has been forked and relicensed under LGPL v2.1 and thus is currently not being actively developed by Desura or Lindenlab.
-This repository has been left under the Gpl v3 license and is still free to be used by all under the terms of the license.
+Desurium had been forked and relicensed under LGPL v2.1 and thus the Desirum repository was currently not being actively developed by Desura or Lindenlab.

+This repository has been left under the GPL v3 license and is still free to be used by all under the terms of the license.

-Please see the new repository/wiki/issues at https://github.com/lindenlab/desura-app for future continuation of Desura
+On November 1, 2014, Bad Juju Games acquired Desura from LindenLab, and is investigating options for the client, including (but not limited to) returning to a full GPL v3 license.

+If you would like the most up-to-date LGPL codebase, please visit https://github.com/desura/desura-app

+We hope to update the community on the officially supported client in the near future.